check-spelling/time/fbclock/README.md

 *fbclock* doesn't just provide a single timestamp, instead it provides an [Earliest, Latest] values that incorporate calculated Window of Uncertainty.

-The idea is using the math based on observed PTP client metrics like offset/path delay/frequency adjustments that allows estimating the level of uncertaintly for current time taken from the NIC PHC.
+The idea is using the math based on observed PTP client metrics like offset/path delay/frequency adjustments that allows estimating the level of uncertainty for current time taken from the NIC PHC.

 Then on each request to the fbclock API the client gets a tuple of [Earliest, Latest] values, with 6-9s guarantee that 'true time' lies withing this range.